mave99a/phoenix-ios-sdk/README.md

 ## Design goals

-- Plug and play
+- Plug and play, native Objective-C API
-- Allow developers to work with familiar Objective-C APIs, without having to worry about modeling / networking / caching
-- Extensibility and modularity
-- Leverage best OSS libraries.
-Don't reinvent the wheel
-- Significantly reduce the amount of glue code when working with Phoenix API
+- Significantly less glue code
 - Things that will be done over and over again should be automated
+- Modular design, louse coupling for robustness
+- Easy things easy, complicated things possible
+- Avoid reinventing the wheel

 ## Architecture